-Here in New York, the lawyer’s fee in personal injury cases is almost always one-third (1/3) of the sum recovered, or 33.33%*.
+Here in New York, the personal injury lawyer fees are almost always one-third (1/3) of the sum recovered, or 33.33%*.

 A recent change in New York personal injury law has created two separate options for how the 1/3 contingency fee is calculated, both of which we will go over, but the important thing to remember is that the personal injury attorney’s fee will be 1/3 (33.33%) regardless of which option you choose.
 This will always be consistent.